 Polyolefin shrink wrap offers many advantages over PVC shrink wrap.
 In recent years, polyolefin has become the preferred shrink material for most shrink packaging applications.
 Our polyolefin shrink film is FDA approved for direct food contact.

 *Polyolefin- is a polymer that has become a chosen polymer in the packaging industry because of its shrinking properties, clarity, and absence of chloride.
 Polyolefin is a generic term that refers to a variety of polymers.
 Polyolefin is considered a thermoplastic material that contracts when heated.
 It remains odorless when heated and cooled.
-This is an important advantage over PVC shrink wrap.
+This single feature is an essential advantage over PVC shrink wrap.
 PVC shrink film contains Chloride that emits a strong odor when heated and cooled.
 Proper ventilation is a must when dealing with PVC shrink wrap.

 What is Crosslinked Polyolefin Shrink Film?